crazywhalecc/crazywhalecc/README.md

 Playing nothing but MC, doing nothing but sleeping.

-And I won't exclude any other languages from contacting me, Chinese, English, etc. 😃
+And I won't exclude any other languages from contacting me, 中文, English, etc. 😃

 I work in Shanghai and do something unrelated to the coding.